top of page

 JILLS IN SEASON!!

-Jills are induced ovulators, meaning they will stay in season until brought out.
-This is either by a jill jab (Delvosterone), the implant (deslorelin) or by a vasectomised hob.
-More information on the impant and jill jab can be provided to you via our contact us section.
+Jills are induced ovulators, meaning they will stay in season until brought out. the implant (Superlorin) or by a vasectomised hob.
+Unfortunately, the jill jab (Delvosteron) is now discontinued.
+More information on how to bring your jill out of season, please use the contact us page.

 A Vasectomy is when a section of the sperm duct is removed in order for them to not impregnate a jill (this is a different procedure to castrating).